Connect with us

 But the Coast Salish don’t agree.
 Debra qwasen Sparrow, a master weaver of the Musqueam Nation, explained to us, “The blankets really tell a story of our history, our families, the way in which they identified in the communities, (they’re) all reflected in the blankets.”

 And Coast Salish people say they would never have willingly parted with their beloved canine friends.
 The simple economic explanation ignores the massive role colonialism played in the demise of the woolly dogs.
-Repressive policies tried to control and subdue Indigenous cultural practices.
+Repressive government policies tried to control and subdue Indigenous cultural practices.

 “They were told they couldn’t do their cultural things.
 There was the police, the Indian agent and the priests,” Stó:lō Nation elder Xweliqwiya Rena Point Bolton told our research team.
 “The dogs were not allowed.
 (My grandmother) had to get rid of the dogs.
 And so the family never ever saw them.”